glyph/automat/docs/debugging.md

 # Tracing API

+(NOTE: the Tracing API is currently private and unstable.
+Use it for local debugging, but if you think you need to commit code that references it, you should either pin your dependency on the current version of Automat, or at least be prepared for your application to break when this API is changed or removed).

 The tracing API lets you assign a callback function that will be invoked each time an input event causes the state machine to move from one state to another.
 This can help you figure out problems caused by events occurring in